lammps/lammps/doc/src/Fortran.rst

 The ``LIBLAMMPS`` Fortran Module
 ********************************

-The ``LIBLAMMPS`` module provides an interface to call LAMMPS from a Fortran code.
-It is based on the LAMMPS C-library interface and requires a Fortran 2003 compatible compiler to be compiled.
-It is designed to be self-contained and not require any support functions written in C, C++, or Fortran.
+The ``LIBLAMMPS`` module provides an interface to call LAMMPS from Fortran.
+It is based on the LAMMPS C library interface and requires a Fortran 2003-compatible compiler to be compiled.
+It is designed to be self-contained and not require any support functions written in C, C++, or Fortran other than those in the C library interface.

-While C libraries have a defined binary interface (ABI) and can thus be used from multiple compiler versions from different vendors for as long as they are compatible with the hosting operating system, the same is not true for Fortran programs.
+While C libraries have a defined binary interface (ABI) and can thus be used from multiple compiler versions from different vendors as long as they are compatible with the hosting operating system, the same is not true for Fortran programs.
 Thus, the LAMMPS Fortran module needs to be compiled alongside the code using it from the source code in